ariarigao/bearwalk/README.md

 ![driverpost](https://raw.githubusercontent.com/izziegeez/RideShare/master/driverpost.png)
 -Safety Walkers can interact with the map (drop a location marker) to input the locations.

 - After the safety walker submits the form, the program searches through the student trip request database to match with students.
 The safety walker receives a notification that the trip has been created.
 Then the program routes to the page for the newly-created trip in the safety walker's trip manager.
-The page contains safety walker info and all riders that have been matched.
+The page contains safety walker info and all students that have been matched.

 ## Trip Manager
 > Trip Manager for Safety Walkers and Studnets